valyd8chain/dockerized-harmony-node/README.md

 # <a name="Disclaimer">Disclaimer</a>
 Use this at your own risk!
 This project is a proof of concept and experiment.
 The Harmony Team does not recommend running containerized nodes on their network due to the additional computational overhead.
 Your node may underperform, lose blocks, or fall of of sync if you use this without sufficient hardware.

+I don't consider myself a Docker pro by any means, so if you have ideas to better this project, please feel free to reach out and/or submit a PR!